-Turn your Cauliflower into a creamy soup.
-Take it up a notch with the addition of sautéed shitake mushrooms and truffle oil.
-No cream, no potato, no flour and yet this soup is light and creamy.
+Take Cauliflower Soup up a notch with the addition of sautéed Shitake mushrooms and truffle oil.
+No cream, no potato, no flour and yet this Cauliflower Soup is light and creamy.
 The key is to process each batch until it’s velvety smooth.
 Taste as you go.
 The prep couldn’t be more simple; but the result is extraordinary!
+Feel free to omit the truffle oil if truffle flavor is not your thing.
+The Cauliflower Soup with Shitake Mushrooms stands very well on its own.

 Prep: 20 minutes